toras9000/kallithea-mirror/docs/setup.rst

     kallithea-cli db-create -c my.ini

-This will prompt you for a "root" path.
+This will first prompt you for a "root" path.
 This "root" path is the location where Kallithea will store all of its repositories on the current machine.
-After entering this "root" path ``db-create`` will also prompt you for a username and password for the initial admin account which ``db-create`` sets up for you.
+This location must be writable for the running Kallithea application.
+Next, ``db-create`` will prompt you for a username and password for the initial admin account it sets up for you.

 The ``db-create`` values can also be given on the command line.
 Example::